Cave of Horrors

-Cave of Horror (מערת האימה) is the nickname given to a refuge cave that archaeologists have catalogued as Nahal Hever Cave 8 (8Hev) of the Judaean Desert, Israel, where the remains of Jewish refugees from the Bar Kokhba revolt (c.
+Cave of Horrors ('Ma'arat Ha'eimim') or Cave of Horror (מערת האימה) is the nickname given to a refuge cave that archaeologists have catalogued as Nahal Hever Cave 8 (8Hev) of the Judaean Desert, Israel, where the remains of Jewish refugees from the Bar Kokhba revolt (c.
 132–136 AD) were found.

 Location

 The cave lies in the cliffs towering from the south over the wadi known in Hebrew as Nahal Hever.
 Nearby, in the cliffs on the opposite side of the stream, is the Cave of Letters, where many documents from the Bar Kokhba revolt were uncovered.
+The cave lays southwest of and not far from Ein Gedi and north of Masada.

 Description

 The cave has 2 natural entrances - eastern and western - both opening onto a steep slope which is around 170 m above sea level, adjacent to an ancient path descending to waterholes and a waterfall.
 The cave extends roughly 60 m in length.
 Entering west would lead to a low passage which opens in a 4x4 cavity.
 From there it then leads to the main chamber which is about 20 m long, 4 m wide, and 4 m high.
 It then branches off into a narrow tunnel and a passage which culminates into an eastern opening.